davidjarzebowski/intro-to-actions/README.md

 &copy; 2022 GitHub &bull; [Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md) &bull; [CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/legalcode)

-Adding an emoji to test my new workflow :cat:
+Adding an emoji to test my new workflow.